FEniCS/dolfinx/python/doc/source/installation.rst

 C++ core
 ********

-The C++ core can be installed without Python.
+The C++ core can be installed without Python as a dependency.

 .. rubric:: Required